gamingdoom/datcord/README.md

   Datcord is an open-source Discord client that respects your privacy.
 Datcord is a specialized version of Firefox (the official client is Chromium-based).
 Datcord handles emoji rendering better than the normal Discord client.
 Note that Discord can still track you even if you use Datcord.
 I chose Firefox for Datcord because Chromium-based browsers have a monopoly and if Firefox were to die out, only Chromium would be left.

 ### Note:
-I don't use discord/datcord anymore because of their [terrible TOS](https://tosdr.org/en/service/536).
-I am busy and I am not able to maintain Datcord as much anymore.
-I might release occasional updates but there are no guarantees.
+I don't use Discord/Datcord anymore because of their [terrible TOS](https://tosdr.org/en/service/536) which Datcord can't protect you from.

 # Install
 - # Linux